CHAPTER 13

 Provision of Information to Parties

-- On request of any other Party, a Party shall provide promptly information sufficient to
+1. On request of the other Party, a Party shall provide promptly information sufficient to

 demonstrate whether a procurement was conducted fairly, impartially and in accordance with this Chapter, including, if applicable, information on the characteristics and relative advantages of the successful tender, without disclosing confidential information.
 The Party that receives the information shall not disclose it to any supplier, except after consulting with, and obtaining the agreement of, the Party that provided the information.